jrcramos/bing_auto_search/README.md

 ### Quick Start Guide

 1. **Open the Extension**
-   - Click the 🔍 icon in your Chrome toolbar
+   - Click the 🔍 icon in your Chromium toolbar
    - The extension popup will appear with all controls

 2. **Configure Your Search Settings**